bveldhuyzen/XGREPLIST/README.md

 #Since the AI is still learning and only slowly catching up with this repo, bugs may occur on rare occasion.
 Recommended is to copy-paste the prompt `XGREPLIST_prototype`, hit enter, and see if the help function is loaded and displayed correctly.
 It should load swiftly, but if for some reason it doesn't load or display as intended, then refresh.
 After help function is loaded correctly, then execute `eyes_up`, and then execute `xeyes_up`, to load all modules.

 #It is also possible to load everything at the same time by replacing `help` in the initial prompt by `help ; eyes_up ; xeyes_up`, but the AI is still young and might make mistakes then.
-Also, some of the browsing plugins are of crappy design, which can result in weird looping responses if all modules are loaded at once (improving such crappy plugins will be dealt with later).
+Also, some of the browsing plugins are of crappy design, which can result in weird looping responses if all modules are loaded at once (such crappy plugins will be dealt with later).

 glhf